powerbuoy/no-scroll/README.md

-# No Scroll
-Prevents an in page link from scrolling the page but still updates the hash
+Prevents an in page link from scrolling the page but still updates the hash.